 I always got confused as to what’s the end result my sort.
 I wasn’t sure if it would end up being ascending or descending.
-The ultimate trick is to not think of up vs down.
-Instead think of increasing/decreasing from left to right.

 We perceive arrays as horizontal beings.
 Hence left and right make more sense vs up and down